Why Won’t My Baby Sleep?

 In fact, mums whose babies don’t sleep are 3 times more likely to develop post-partum depression!

-Being a mother myself, I sat through many, many nights wondering how to get my children to sleep.
-After one particularly traumatic incident caused by my lack of sleep, where I was such a walking zombie that I almost crashed my car with my three children in it, I sought help.
+Being mothers ourselves, we’ve all sat through many, many nights wondering how to get our children to sleep too!
+Karen’s journey started after one particularly traumatic incident caused by her lack of sleep, where she was such a walking zombie that she almost crashed her car with her three children in it.
+That was the moment that she sought help.

-Want to Learn More About What I Offer?
+Want to Learn More About What We Offer?

 Baby Sleep Tips

 Sometimes all you need is a little help to point you in the right direction.
-My blog offers advice and information about healthy sleep habits.
+Our blog offers advice and information about healthy sleep habits.

-You don’t have to take my word for it.
+You don’t have to take our word for it.
 Hear from the mouths of those who’ve been there and have benefited from our Gentle Sleep Plan.